EricCrosson/clojure-thread-js-async/README.md

 # clojure-thread-js

 Clojure threading macro.
-Supports first and last macro (-> , ->>).
+Supports first, last, and as macro.
 No support for binding.
-Might be useful for testing React/Redux reducer.
+Might be useful for testing React / Redux reducer.

 ## Usage